rgerlame/ubc-biol548o-w2020/lectures/lecture2-versioncontrol.md

 ### How git works (broadly speaking)

-* There is only file for each file (name isn't changed with each change to the contents)
+* There is only one file for each file (name isn't changed with each change to the contents)
 * The entire "tree" of changes is stored (in a hidden folder of your computer).
 Note that git can only keep track of changes inside text files; PDFs, .docx, .xls files, etc. can be added to git but the system can't see inside of them
 * A (simplified) version of the git workflow is as follows:
     * Files are in your working directory (folder on your computer)